Neop/mudmap2/docs/keyboard_shortcuts.md

 | alt + *direction keys*  | remove all paths to adjacent place         |

 ## Place selection
+You can select several places at once to change a property to a common value or to move / copy them.
+Selected places are displayed in pale colors.
+If you cut or copied places blue place cursors will show you where each place will be inserted.

 Warning! copy / paste operations can not be undone!
-Be sure to save your world before using this.
+Make sure to save your world before using this!

 | Key combination          | Effect                                  |
 | ------------------------ | --------------------------------------- |